 * Congrats to Bayan Alzahran, the first licensed female lawyer in Saudi Arabia.
 Soon she’ll be valiantly trying to keep people from being stoned to death with the best of them.
 [Al Arabiya]

-Adam Bier was still a self-described “baby lawyer” when he was wrongfully sanctioned in the landmark 2008 Qualcomme-discovery case.
-Kashmir Hill interviewed him early last year, when the appealed sanctions were finally vacated, more than two years after they were first imposed.
-Bier shared his story with attendees at the Legal Technology Leadership Summit, joined onstage by U.S. Magistrate Judge David Waxse and Frank Cialone of Shartsis Friese, who defended several of the outside counsel in Qualcomm.
+Adam Bier was still a self-described “baby lawyer” when he was wrongfully sanctioned in the landmark 2008 Qualcomm e-discovery case.
+The appealed sanctions were finally vacated, more than two years after they were first imposed.
+Bier shared his story with attendees at the Legal Technology Leadership Summit, joined onstage by U.S. Magistrate Judge David Waxse and Frank Cialone, who defended several of the outside counsel in Qualcomm.
 Read on to learn the details of Bier’s nightmare experience.
 Can you imagine yourself in his shoes?